gidde032/roguelikeAdventure/README.md

 ## Design Decisions

 ### Memory Management
-Dynamic memory allocation is used for all game entities, and carefully deallocated with the `closeGame()` function when needed.
+Memory is dynamically allocated for all game entities, and carefully deallocated with the `closeGame()` function when needed.
 Arrays are pre-allocated with sufficient capacity (200 monsters, 30 heals, 30 items) to avoid reallocation during gameplay.

 ### Modular Architecture
-Each enemy type and system (FOV, combat, rendering) is separated into its own source file for maintainability and scalability.
+Each enemy type and game system (FOV, combat, rendering) is separated into its own source file for maintainability and scalability.
 The header file maintains a single source of information for all shared data structures.

 ### Color System
-Roguelike Adventure makes use of 8 distinct color pairs to differentiate entities and provide visual clarity even in dense dungeon areas.
+Roguelike Adventure makes use of 8 distinct color pairs to differentiate between entities and provide visual clarity, even in densely populated dungeon areas.

 ## Known Limitations